haydendessommes/UGA-Data-Science-Competition/README.md

 ### Random Forest

 We were assigned to produce two models: one logistic, and one machine learning model of our choice.
+We ran and fine-tuned this model through Weka, so no code is available.
 After running many models, we found Random Forest to be one of the most accurate, and was the easiest to explain to stakeholders.
 We decided to narrow down the number of predictors based off the mean decrease in Gini index, and then ran the model.
 The results were opposite to our logistic model, and are as follows:

 Precision: 0.7987